Meet our Staff and Board

 Jessica (Jesse) Jones, a lifelong Oregonian (and nearly lifelong north coast resident), stepped into this CoastWatch role in late spring of 2019.
 In a career devoted to the watersheds of Oregon’s north coast, she has managed large and small habitat restoration projects, engaged countless property owners in land conservation, and worked alongside youth of all ages in the natural world.
 Notably, given that we are counting on her to help us organize CoastWatch efficiently, she spent four years as executive director of the North Coast Watershed Association, and earlier served as executive director for the Vernonia Community Learning Center.
 In 2015, Jesse started volunteering for Surfrider, leading their Blue Water Task Force to its new home at Seaside High School, where students now collect and process ocean water and post results Jesse is a naturalist and private guide for the Haystack Rock Awareness Program, chair of the Surfrider Foundation North Coast chapter, and chair of the non-profit organization, Pelican Science, which she helped to found.
 She is also, not incidentally, a collage artist, poet, and bossa nova musician.

-Fawn’s vocation is education, and she has educated people of all ages in both formal and informal settings for more than 25 years.
-She spent eight years as CoastWatch's volunteer coordinator, before transitioning to a more tightly focused role on training CoastWatchers and citizen science participants.
-She taught for many years in the Lincoln School District, and continues to substitute on occasion; she teaches biology and chemistry, but her real specialty is marine science.
-Fawn spent 14 years as an educator at the Hatfield Marine Science Center, introducing everyone from children to seniors to the wonders of the marine world.
-While there she developed and implemented marine science and environmental science lab classes.
-She has also taught high school marine science on-line, developed an invasive species curriculum for educators and protocols for interpreters, and trained volunteer citizen scientists.
-A member of the Northwest Aquatic and Marine Educators (NAME), she has served that group as Oregon Director, President, and Treasurer.
-As a NAME leader, she began collaborating with CoastWatch on the annual Sharing the Coast Conference, which led to her coming over to the CoastWatch team.
-Fawn is a 20-year Seal Rock resident, a lifetime member of Girl Scouts, and loves traveling, camping, hiking, and learning anything related to the marine environment and sharing what she learns with others.
+Fawn has educated people of all ages in formal and informal settings for more than 25 years.
+She spent eight years as CoastWatch's volunteer coordinator and now focuses on training CoastWatchers and citizen science participants.
+She taught biology and chemistry for many years in the Lincoln School District, but her specialty is marine science.
+Fawn spent 14 years as an educator at the Hatfield Marine Science Center, introducing everyone from children to seniors to the wonders of the marine world through marine science and environmental science lab classes.
+She has taught high school marine science online, developed an invasive species curriculum for educators and protocols for interpreters, and served as Oregon Director, President, and Treasurer of the Northwest Aquatic and Marine Educators (NAME).
+As a NAME leader, she collaborated with CoastWatch on the annual Sharing the Coast Conference before joining the CoastWatch team.
+A Seal Rock resident, Fawn is a lifetime member of Girl Scouts who loves traveling, camping, hiking, learning anything related to the marine environment, and sharing what she learns with others.

 Michael Coe, Website Coordinator

-During a long tenure as an Oregon Shores board member, Michael led the effort to develop and launch our new (as of November, 2016) website.
-While he stepped down from the board at the end of his second term, he continues to serve as our webmaster.
-He is a clinical and research psychologist with more than 20 years of experience in social and educational research, organizational consulting, program and project evaluation, and psychological and educational assessment.
-He has led research and evaluation studies for projects funded by the National Science Foundation, the U.S. Departments of Agriculture and Education, and many state and local agencies and private philanthropic organizations, and served as an expert consultant to the US Environmental Protection Agency on the evaluation of public partnership programs for environmental results.
-Recent work includes an NSF-funded project that brought geology, geohazard, and emergency preparedness education to park and museum interpreters, emergency management personnel, and science teachers in coastal regions of Oregon, northern California, and Washington.
-He also brings his wide-ranging skills in project design and evaluation and grant-writing to Oregon Shores’ work, as he continues to assist in this area as well.
+When he served as an Oregon Shores board member, Michael led the effort to develop our current website.
+A research consultant, he supports organizations conducting social and educational research, program and project evaluation, and psychological and educational assessment.
+He has led research and evaluation studies for projects funded by the National Science Foundation, the National Institutes of Health, the U.S. Departments of Agriculture and Education, and many state and local agencies and private philanthropic organizations, and served as an expert consultant to the US Environmental Protection Agency on the evaluation of public partnership programs for environmental results.
+Recent work includes two NSF-funded projects in coastal regions of Oregon, northern California, Washington and Alaska that provided in-depth education about earthquake and tsunami science and preparedness to park and museum interpreters, emergency management personnel, and science teachers.
 A Portland resident since 1998, Michael is an active backpacker, photographer and sport fisherman.

 Anuradha Sawkar, Coastal Law Project Attorney